DNS spoofing

 DNS spoofing, also referred to as DNS cache poisoning, is a form of computer security hacking in which corrupt Domain Name System data is introduced into the DNS resolver's cache, causing the name server to return an incorrect result record, e.g. an IP address.
-This results in traffic being diverted to the attacker's computer (or any other computer).
+This results in traffic being diverted to any computer that the attacker chooses.
+Put simply, a hacker makes the device think it is connecting to the chosen website, when in reality, it is redirected to a different website by altering the IP address associated with the domain name in the DNS server.

 Overview of the Domain Name System

 A Domain Name System server translates a human-readable domain name (such as example.com) into a numerical IP address that is used to route communications between nodes.
 Normally if the server does not know a requested translation it will ask another server, and the process continues recursively.
 To increase performance, a server will typically remember (cache) these translations for a certain amount of time.
 This means if it receives another request for the same translation, it can reply without needing to ask any other servers, until that cache expires.

 When a DNS server has received a false translation and caches it for performance optimization, it is considered poisoned, and it supplies the false data to clients.
 If a DNS server is poisoned, it may return an incorrect IP address, diverting traffic to another computer (often an attacker's).